 When you hear the word “more,” does it sound demanding?
-Whenever I think of “more,” I feel the need to work harder and produce excellent work so I can provide value to others.
+Whenever I think of “more,” I feel the need to produce excellent work so I can provide value to others.
 In an era where people are doing more tasks, we feel the need to be more productive.
 However, there is a limit to so much we can do in a short amount of time.
 In Free to Focus (2019), Michael Hyatt stresses the point that we’re aiming for the wrong target.
 In other words, we need to be doing more of the right things.

-Now, doing more of the right things may be easier said than done.
-But if you are disciplined and willing to take action on those tasks, it will be much easier to keep your responsibilities under control.
+Doing more of the right things may be easier said than done.
+But if you are willing to take action on those tasks, it will be much easier to keep your responsibilities under control.
 Even writing something down and implementing it will show you were willing to do the work.
 Doing more of the right things will help increase productivity while making work not as frustrating and less stressful.
 In this review of Free To Focus, here are the key points I will discuss:

-- Overcoming The “Distraction Economy”
+4.)
+Overcoming the “Distraction Economy”

 Productivity A Flawed Concept

 According to Hyatt, productivity is a flawed concept because people tend to fill their work schedules with endless tasks.
 Such tasks include: attending long meetings, giving presentations, writing reports, and projects to complete in a short amount of time.
 Some of the functions may be required of an individual’s job position but can be time-consuming as well.
 Obsessing with speed or how fast we get things done can decrease productivity.

 This finding is the opposite of what people believe- that it leads to getting more done.
 As someone who took advantage of overtime at my last jobs, I always thought the opposite was exact from Nevison’s findings.
 Today, I’m cautious when it comes to working overtime because I get tired after long days at work.

 Choose Free Time Over Being Productive

 As an alternative to being more productive, Hyatt suggests aiming for more freedom.
 For example, workers should set some time aside to focus on uninterrupted deep work.
 Freedom to focus involves intense work, requiring a stable mental state of mind that operates for a limited time.
 More importantly, this type of work is the most challenging and challenging to tackle at times.

 Of course, this intense work can be extremely challenging.
 It’s true if you’re in an office work environment, where you’re likely to run into distractions.

 For myself, my artistic skills work best while at the gym and my trip home from work.
 So I keep a small notebook with me if I need to write down anything currently on my mind.
 It’s incredible because I don’t intend to thinking of work ideas outside the office!
 In other words, Hyatt suggests doing this kind of work even at the oddest times of the day.

 Key To Stay Focused: Identify Unnecessary Tasks

 It’s vital to cut out nonessential tasks that do not benefit yourself.
 As mentioned earlier, doing less to be more productive may not sound right, but it’s crucial to be efficient.
 To implement this strategy, identify tasks that you’re good at.
 While other jobs you’re not the best at, it should be left out; if possible, delegate the rest of those tasks for other people to work on.

-1.Passion: Involves a high level of motivation that you can bring to specific tasks
+1.)
+Passion: Involves a high level of motivation that you can bring to specific tasks

-a.
-Writing a book,
+- Writing a book

-b.
-Facilitating a seminar or workshop,
+- Facilitating a seminar or workshop

-c.
-Establishing excellent relationships through one-on-one meetings with clients
+- Establishing excellent relationships through one-on-one meetings with clients

-2. Proficiency- These are tasks you’re skilled at, and where you significantly contribute and add value to your work
+2.)
+Proficiency- These are tasks you’re skilled at, and where you significantly contribute and add value to your work

-a.
-Scheduling meetings and sessions- comfortable working on, but takes up your time
+- Scheduling meetings and sessions- comfortable working on, but takes up your time

-Other tasks you’re skilled in but may find tedious and time-consuming include ordering office supplies or handling payroll for your team.
+Other tasks you’re skilled in but find tedious and time-consuming include ordering office supplies or handling payroll for your team.
 If these tasks are taking away your time, figure out how to delegate those tasks to other individuals.
 Or, outsource them to electronic tools, such as email or purchasing software programs that will make your work easier.

 Overcome The “Distraction Economy”